mervin16-zz/Fortweet/README.md

-# Fortweet
+# Tweety

-Fortweet is an application that fetches tweets from Twitter related to the online Battle Royale game Fortnite.
+Tweety is an API that stream live tweets about specified keywords of your own for a certain amount of time and returns it in JSON requests.

 ``` Still Under development ```